-n in-depth study of this portion of Scripture has much to yield, and many studies and lessons could be developed from the truth it contains.
+n in-depth study of this portion of Scripture has much to offer, and many studies and lessons could be developed from the truth it contains.
 We could delve into issues of politics, religion, and racial reconciliation.
 Or we could approach this as a history lesson on Israel’s past, specifically during the divided kingdom.
 We might also consider the lives of Jacob and his beloved son Joseph.
 Here, we would learn of what happens when parents show favoritism to their children (Genesis 33:19, 48:22; Joshua 24:32).

 Yet, all this is just a backdrop for the real story involving two main characters.
 One is a woman with a sordid past.
 Apparently, she was a glutton for heartache and rejection.
 She had been married five times.
 One can only guess that by the time the current man came into her life she had abandoned all hope of a “happy ever after.”
-Nevertheless, to her credit, she could catch a man, and she had persuaded five to marry her.
+Nevertheless, she could catch a man, and she had persuaded five to marry her.
 But she could not keep them.
-To make matters worse, by all indications, she had no girlfriends (we can only speculate why this might be).
+To make matters worse, by all indications, she had no girlfriends (who goes to fetch water at the hottest part of the day?)
 In any case, she must have been a very sad and lonely person—an empty well of a woman.

 The second person in this account is the hero, and He is something else altogether.
-In fact, He is a real King who will one day come riding in on His white horse and save the day.
+In fact, He is a real King who will one day come riding in on His white horse to save the day.
 Although that’s who He was and is, He was incognito when He came to the well that fateful day.
 As Paul says in Ephesians

 1, Jesus had planned this encounter before time began.
 He was on a mission from God, His Father, and was seeking a bride who would worship Him in Spirit and Truth.